-2. Approximate annual income from all sources: \$
+2. Approximate annual incor ne from all sources s: \$

-3. Are you or members of the household handicapped or impaired and in need of specifically designed housing arrangements?
+3. Are you or members of the designed housing arrangement capped or impaired and in need of specifically

+yes no

-4. An informal meeting is scheduled for \\\\\a.m./p.m., on \\\\\, 20\\\\, for the purpose of discussing a proposed \\\\-unit cooperative planned for this community.
+4. An informal meeting is so purpose of discussing a propo heduled forosedunit coo a.m./p.m., on perative planned for thi , 20, for the is community.

-At that time, a representative of the cooperative will be on hand to answer other questions you may have.
-So that we may know how many persons to expect at the meeting, we ask that you give us your name, address, and phone number.
+At that time, a representative may have.
+So that we may ke give us your name, address, a now how many per

 NAME

-ADDRESS \\\\\
+ADDRESS

+-

 PHONE